 The Eva served us well hiking up a trail to do some avalanche snow tests, though we changed to a different pair to explore farther up into deep virgin snow.

 The Eva Foam is a unique addition to our test suite.
-While it didn't score very high due, mainly, to its lack of adequate flotation, we did have a lot of fun wearing this shoe and think it's great for the right outings.
+While it didn't score very high due, mainly, to its lack of adequate flotation, we had a lot of fun wearing this shoe and think it's great for the right outings.
 On packed trails where you want to be fast and nimble, these are great and — if you take care of the Velcro bindings — will serve you well.